-We work in partnership with GP clinics and other health providers to support the ongoing care of their patients living with hepatitis B.
+We work in partnership with GP clinics and other health providers to support the ongoing care of their hepatitis B patients.

 How do we deliver this?

 HFNZ keep GPs informed of patient management, through letters and copies of results.
 We ask that you copy us into any investigations or results relating to the management of hepatitis B; LFT's, hepatitis serology, AFP, liver ultrasounds that you might request.